biniruu/boilerplate-generator/README.md

 1. Add files to `generators/file/*.ts` if they are needed
 1. Update the option controller in `libs/optionController.ts` if it is needed

+### How to add commends

+Add dependencies and devDependencies from a new command file to `generators/command/index.ts`

 ### How to add tabs

 1. Add a tab to `index.html`